mdjkenna/GraphStateMachine/README.md

 <details>
 <summary>Concurrency</summary>

-Both `Traversers` and `Walkers` use an actor model: A concurrency pattern where actions are processed sequentially by a single-threaded event loop that collects dispatched actions and processes them one at a time.
+Both `Traversers` and `Walkers` use an actor model, processing actions sequentially on a single-threaded event loop.

 #### Single-Threaded Execution